What is chronic pain?

 - Therapy or counseling to change the way you relate to or cope with your pain

-- Relaxation techniques to manage the stress of chronic pain
+- Relaxation and mindfulness techniques to manage the stress of chronic pain

-- In some cases, advanced medications to reduce the level of severe pain
+- In some cases, advanced medications or other treatments to reduce the level of severe pain

 If I’m experiencing chronic pain, what can I do about it right away?

-If you are experiencing chronic pain, there are a few things you can do to deal with your pain and improve your well-being:
+If you are experiencing chronic pain, there are a few things you can do to deal with your symptoms and improve your well-being:

 Your friends and family members have likely noticed that your chronic pain is affecting your life.
 Talking to them can be especially helpful as you look for the type of chronic pain treatment that is right for you.